 Also, she's not greedy.
 She's good with two, four at the most.

-It's harder for her too because she has to work to block out the thoughts of everyone surrounding her, and with Quinn nearby that's almost impossible, with simultaneous orgasms rippling through the room, private thoughts screaming at her once they unravel.
+It's hard on her because she has to work to block out the thoughts of everyone surrounding her, and with Quinn nearby that's almost impossible, with simultaneous orgasms rippling through the room, private thoughts screaming at her once they unravel.
+Her 'mind magic' as Artie calls it was sometimes a curse more than a gift.

-As usual, the headache starts prickling at the back of her head and if she stays much longer she might just combust from the pressure.
+As usual, the headache soon starts prickling at the back of her head and if she stays much longer she could just combust from the pressure.

-She spies Quinn standing near the stairs, a bottle of water in her hand as she surveys the room.
-The blonde is practically glowing as she moves sensuously through the crowd of people in the room.
-She stops suddenly and turns to Rachel, her eyebrows raised as she sniffs the air.
+She spies Quinn moving near the bottom of the stairs, a bottle of water in her hand.
+The blonde is practically glowing as she moves sensuously through the crowd of people.
+Suddenly, she stops and turns her head in Rachel's direction, her eyebrows raised as she sniffs the air.
 She tilts her head to the right and frowns.

 Do you smell that?